Lez-3f/ElectronicKeyboardByMSP430/README.md

 # ElectricOrganByMSP430
-use msp430 to design a simple electronic organ
+use msp430 to design a simple electronic organ(See EO.pdf for specific functions)

 IDE:CCS9.30(TI)